acheul/sycamore-pointer-event-bug/Readme.md

 }
 ```

-For the comparison, these cases works well:
+For the comparison, these cases work well:
 * Browser-side:
   * using Firefox
 * Code-side: